-Roscoe the rhino left the Zoo on Friday, June 20.
+Roscoe the rhino left the Zoo in 2014.
 Learn more about his departure here.

 The Zoo is home to one white rhino, Bill.
 He was born at the Knoxville Zoo in Tennessee in 2004 and came to the Seneca Park Zoo in 2007.
 He is considered a bachelor because of his age.